 The pharmaceutical/biopharmaceutical industry makes a vital contribution to society through the development and production of drugs such as antibiotics for infectious diseases, cancer treatment drugs and antiviral drugs for HIV.
-The pharmaceutical sector plays a vital role in Ireland’s economy with over 150 pharmaceutical companies, including 13 of the world’s top 15.
+The pharmaceutical sector plays a vital role in Ireland’s economy with over 150 pharmaceutical companies, including 9 of the top pharmaceutical companies located in Ireland.
 There is a strong demand for graduates qualified in pharmaceutical science and employment prospects are excellent.

 The BSc (Hons) in Pharmaceutical Science is a full time, four year, honours degree which can be chosen within the WD002 - Bachelor of Science (Hons) Common Entry Route.
 This course is designed to produce graduates for the pharmaceutical/biopharmaceutical industry.
 Students will be exposed to a broad range of subjects and laboratory instrumentation relevant to the pharmaceutical/biopharmaceutical industry.
 The course also provides graduates with a range of transferable skills so that graduates are qualified for a wide range of science-based industries.